 - Have at least a 3.0 cumulative grade point average (re-calculated)

-- Have demonstrated creativity, engagement, global perspective, leadership, resiliency, or other qualities indicative of the ability to contribute to Simmons's diverse community
+- Have demonstrated creativity, engagement, global perspective, leadership, resiliency, or other qualities indicative of the ability to contribute to Simmons' diverse community

 The Application Process

-If applicable, students should also complete the Free Application for Federal Student Aid (FAFSA) by February 1.
+Students should also complete the Free Application for Federal Student Aid (FAFSA), if applicable, by February 1.
 The federal school code for Simmons is 002208.

-Qualified scholarship applicants will be invited via email to schedule an on campus Boston Scholarship interview.
-Interview days are typically held during February winter break.
-Scholarship applicants will receive a confirmation of their interview date and time via e-mail.
+Interview: Finalists will be invited via email to schedule an interview.
+We encourage students to schedule an on-campus interview, but there will also be an option to do them virtually.
+Interview days are typically held during February break.
+Finalists will receive a confirmation email with their interview date and time after scheduling.